jamestylerpatton/Web-Hosting-Hub-Styleguide/README.md

-# Web hsoting Hub Styleguide
+# Web Hosting Hub Styleguide
-**Visual WHH style guide for the Marketing team**
+*A visual style guide for the IMH marketing team*

-#Installation
-First clone the XOP repo in localhost by running: